prmoreira23/prmoreira23.github.io/_posts/2018-06-12-data-structures-in-ruby.markdown

 {% endhighlight %}
 *Code 4.
 Working With Hashes.*

-It is less efficient to use strings as keys in hashes.
-A simple test were performed to observe retrieving time (see code 5) for hashes using string and symbols as keys.
+It is less efficient to use strings than symbols as keys.
+A simple test was performed to observe retrieval time (see code 5) for hashes using string and symbols as keys.
 It took ~ 1.17 seconds to retrieve 10,000,000 times the value using a string as key; and it took ~ 0.68 seconds using a symbol as key.
 The difference is ~ 41.02 % less time when symbols are used.

 {% highlight ruby %}
 require 'benchmark'